maurerit/vs-industry-backend/README.md

 This is cobbled together quickly and with little forethought :D.  I just want things to work but I do try to follow best practices... normally...
 What you're looking at is a warehouse implementation with bolted on requirements.
 I need the industry and market data, I need the blueprint data for manufacturing and invention, I need authentication so that I can fetch the data, etc.  What I really wanted though was a warehouse, plain and simple.
 Show me what I have, what I can build and how much it would cost me.

+I do try to keep develop in a runnable state.
+I'm better here than I am over at the frontend.
+I try to keep the frontend and backend in sync with each other.

 ## To run it

 I recommend using docker-compose to run https://github.com/maurerit/vs-industry-frontend/blob/develop/docker-compose.yml, but if you must know how to build from scratch: